 Drimys lanceolataItem #5061 USDA Hardiness Zone: 7 - 10

-- CareCare InformationPrefers full sun to partial shade and moist, well-drained soil.
-In zone 7 and 8, a spot near a wall or enclosure is recommended, to shelter from cold, harsh winter winds.
-Prune as needed to shape, ideally just after flowering.Pruning time: summer.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationPrefers moist, well-drained soil.
+Water deeply, regularly during the first few growing seasons to develop an extensive root system.
+Tolerates brief drought, once established.
+In zone 7 and 8, a sheltered location is recommended, to protect from cold, harsh winter winds.
+Prune as needed to shape, ideally just after flowering.Pruning time: summer.Light Needs:Partial shade to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 More Videos >